 What courses/topics get discussed?

-The Hood Incubator is essentially a pre-seed feathering program, it’s a four-month program, totaling 100 hours, and is business development driven.
+The Hood Incubator is essentially a non-equity based cannabis business accelerator, it’s a four-month program, totaling 100 hours, and is business development driven.
 Our first cohort started on January 7th of this year.
 We teach on different aspects of the cannabis industry such as agriculture, business development, compliance, regulations, and understanding balance sheets, cash flow statements, etc. We give a grounding view of what the cannabis industry is and is becoming.

 Addressing questions such as: